-Another game in this category is Golf With Your Friends, which is $6, buggy, and always fun, especially when you pick ridiculous Steam Workshop maps.
-And as a more stylish example, there's Regular Human Basketball, which takes some practice to figure out, but is hilarious once you do.
+Another game in this category is Regular Human Basketball (opens in new tab), which takes some practice to figure out, but is hilarious once you do.
 It's also $6 on Steam.

 The last thing that binds these games is that you need a group of friends willing to try them.
 Searching for an online match by yourself will often be fruitless, and even if there is an active playerbase, some games just aren't fun unless you're in a voice channel with people you know.

 Discovering games that are actually worth a group session requires some trial-and-error, most of which is done for me by generous Discord pioneers (every game I recommend here was recommended to me by someone else first).
 Many of these games live on the border between being funny and being jokes—games with comedic premises that aren't actually fun to play—and you've just got to give them a go to find out which they are.